Syriana: Emir storyline

 Bryan Woodman is an American energy analyst based in Geneva.
 Woodman's supervisor directs him to attend a private party hosted by the Emir at his private estate in Marbella, Spain, to offer his company's services.
-The Emir's illness during the party prevents Woodman from speaking directly with him while, at the same time, the Emir's younger son, Prince Meshal Al-Subaai, shows the estate's many rooms and areas to Chinese oil executives via remote-controlled cameras.
+The Emir's illness during the party prevents Woodman from speaking directly with him.
+At the same time, the Emir's younger son, Prince Meshal Al-Subaai, gives Chinese oil executives a tour of the estate's many rooms and grounds using remote-controlled cameras.
 No one notices that a crack in one of the swimming pool's underwater lights has electrified the water.
-Just as Woodman and all the other guests are brought to the pool area, Woodman's son jumps into the pool and is electrocuted.
+Just as Woodman and the other guests are brought to the pool area, Woodman's son jumps into the pool and is electrocuted.

 In reparation and out of sympathy for the loss of his son, Prince Nasir, the Emir's older son, grants Woodman's company oil interests worth $75 million.
 Woodman, though initially insulted by the offer, gradually becomes his economic advisor.
 Prince Nasir is dedicated to the idea of progressive reform and understands that oil dependency is not sustainable in the long term; Nasir wants to use his nation's oil profits to diversify the economy and introduce democratic reforms, in sharp contrast to his father's repressive government, which has been supported by American interests.
 His father, at the urging of the American government with the help of Whiting and his law firm, names the younger Meshal as his successor, causing Nasir to attempt a coup.